-visiconsult digital twins in manufacturing
+Visiconsult Digital Twins In Manufacturing

 Visiconsult X-Ray Systems & Solutions

 VisiConsult, a leading manufacturer of industrial X-ray systems, is on a digital transformation journey.
-In the past 25 years, the company has evolved from authoring software to designing and manufacturing customised machines.
-Now, it’s diversifying from physical products to services—using digital twin technology, artificial intelligence (AI) and cloud collaboration to offer its customers X-ray images and image interpretation by subscription.
-VisiConsult's automated evaluation processes replace physical and analogue quality-control inspections, resulting in more efficient and cost-effective product validation.
+In the past 25 years, the company has evolved from authoring software to designing and manufacturing customized machines.
+Now, it’s diversifying from physical products to services—using digital twin technology, artificial intelligence (AI), and cloud collaboration to offer its customers X-ray images and image interpretation by subscription.
+VisiConsult's automated evaluation processes replace physical and analog quality-control inspections, resulting in more efficient and cost-effective product validation.

 Lennart and Hajo Schulenburg examine a machine part undergoing a quality-control inspection with one of VisiConsult's X-ray systems.

-VisiConsult X-ray systems and solutions range from large industrial systems for inspecting parts for the aerospace, oil and gas, automotive and defence industries to mobile systems for conducting spot inspections in the field.
+VisiConsult X-ray systems and solutions range from large industrial systems for inspecting parts for the aerospace, oil and gas, automotive, and defense industries to mobile systems for conducting spot inspections in the field.

 A worker adjusts an X-ray unit inside a cabin.
-VisiConsult’s customised X-ray cabins weigh several tons and use lead to block radiation.
+VisiConsult's customized X-ray cabins weigh several tons and use lead to block radiation.
 Image courtesy of Chris Mueller.

 VisiConsult's inspection process uses computer tomography (CT) imaging to produce a digital twin (US Site) of a part, which can be examined and evaluated from anywhere in the world via the cloud.
 Engineers working for VisiConsult and its customers spot and correct faults on the digital twin, then convey the corrective action to the customers to deploy.